shanesok/Image-mosaic/README.md

 # Image-mosaic
-make a mosaic image based on an initial image
+Turn any image into a mosaic made of smaller pictures — built with Python and Pillow (PIL).